tawesoft/go/xff/README.md

 multidimensional arrays.
 Send in a sample if you find something that doesn't work (and should) and it'll get fixed quickly!

 This is free and open source software.
-It took about five days to write - so if you find this module useful enough that you use it in a commercial product then there is a polite expectation that you donate a sum to the author equal to the retail cost of one copy of your product.
+It took six days to write the first production-ready version - so if you find this module useful enough that you end up using it in a commercial product then there is a polite expectation of a donation to the author.
+The suggested donation is a sum equal to the retail cost of a single copy of your product.
 To do so, make a payment at https://www.paypal.me/TawesoftLtd and forward a copy of your receipt to "xff-thanks@tawesoft.co.uk".
 Alternatively you can purchase commercial support through open-source@tawesoft.co.uk.
-If you're making a computer game I'd appreciate one free copy, too.
 This is, of course, entirely optional.

 DirectX is a registered trademark of Microsoft Corporation in the United States and/or other countries.